Harold Gooley’s volunteer role was teaching a handful of Junior High boys, which is as close to herding cats as you can get.

 INVALUABLE ENCOURAGEMENT

 I was hard pressed to imagine what encouragement it was that Mr. Gooley got from me.
-But he was encouraged.
-By me.
+However, he said he was encouraged by me.

 That felt good.